SEO Friendly Image Title Best Practices: 10-Step Image SEO Guide

 Most screen readers cut off alt text after 125 characters, so keep it brief and to the point.
 Avoid unnecessary words like "image of" or "picture of", as screen readers already indicate that it's an image.

 Bad Example: "This is a picture of a modern office setup with a laptop, desk, ergonomic chair, and a plant on the table."
+Good Example: "Modern office setup with a laptop, ergonomic chair, and minimalist decor."

 If an image is purely decorative and does not add meaningful context (e.g., background textures, icons, or abstract visuals), leave the alt text empty or use alt="".